herrhotzenplotz/ghcli/docs/website/tutorial/04-Account-Setup.md

 Creating issues on GitHub requires an account which we need to generate an authentication token for gcli.

+If you want to test this with a different forge than GitHub look at [the tutorial for other forges](./08-Other-forges.html).

 Log into your GitHub account and click on your account icon in the top right corner.
 Then choose the `Settings` option.
 Scroll down and choose `Developer settings` on the bottom of the left column.
 Under